 Click the “+” button on the right side of the group policy list.

-Input the policy name and click on the “Register” button.
+Enter the policy name and click on the “Register” button.

 Click “OK” on the confirmation message.

-That’s all for registering a group policy.
+This concludes the registering of a group policy.

 Click the “PC list” tab.